Free life insurance quotes in minutes

 • Working with an independent broker can help you compare quotes to find the most affordable life insurance policy.

-• The application process usually includes a phone call and a medical exam, but some insurance companies offer no-medical-exam life insurance.
+• The application process usually includes a phone call and a medical exam, but many insurers offer no-medical-exam life insurance options.

 • Your coverage becomes active when you sign your final policy documents and pay your first premium.

-• The entire approval process can take up to four to six weeks on average.
+• The entire application and approval process can take up to four to six weeks on average.

 1. Calculate how much life insurance you need

-Your life insurance coverage amount should cover your family’s long-term financial needs, including the loss of your income in the event of your death, as well as debts and everyday expenses.
+The purpose of life insurance is to cover the financial loss that will occur if you die.
+Your life insurance coverage amount should provide for your family’s long-term financial needs, including the loss of your income in the event of your death, as well as debts and everyday expenses.

 A common rule of thumb is to multiply your annual income by 10 to 15 to get an estimate for your total coverage.
 If you have multiple life insurance policies, you can count your current coverage toward the total amount you need.